weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_07_Lab5_Ex1_Roles_and_Permissions.md

-# Mod 7 - Lab : Manage Roles and Permission Policies
+# Mod 7 - Lab 5 - Exercise 1 - Manage Roles and Permission Policies

-# Exercise 1: Manage Roles and Permission Policies

-#

-# In this exercise you will continue in your role as Holly Dickson, Adatum’s Enterprise Administrator.
+In this exercise you will continue in your role as Holly Dickson, Adatum’s Enterprise Administrator.
 Holly has been tasked with managing admin roles and permission policies for Adatum.
 The CTO has asked Holly to create a new management role group that allows an administrator to remotely access a mailbox without having the password.

 In this exercise Holly will return to the Exchange Admin Center, but this time she will access it from her client computer (LON-CL1) through the Microsoft 365 admin center.

-#

-## Task 1: Create an Admin Role
+## Task 1 - Create an Admin Role

 A management role group is a universal security group used in the Role Based Access Control (RBAC) permissions model in Exchange Server.
 A management role group simplifies the assignment of management roles to a group of users.
 All members of a role group are assigned the same set of roles.
 After the role group is added, the members of the role group are granted the permissions provided by the roles assigned to the role group.